leandroroser/hyde/_posts/Installing Ubuntu 16.04 in a bay-trail tablet.md

+---
+layout:
-# Installing Ubuntu 16.04 in a bay-trail tablet
+title: Installing Ubuntu 16.04 in a bay-trail tablet
+---

 A month ago I have bought a cheap 2 in 1 tablet that can be obtained here in Argentina.
 It has a processor Intel Atom CPU Z3735F, 2Gb of RAM memory, 32 Gb of hard-disk, and comes preinstalled with Windows 10.1.
 My objective was to install a GNU-Linux